UoB-COMSM0110/2024-group-15/README.md

 ![](assets/Group%20Photo.png)

-# Requirements
+## Introduction

+Our game is a two-player game based on a flash game *Bowman*.
+Normally, the game-play is that players drag the mouse to pull back the bow and shoot, then a camera will follow the arrow to check whether you have shot the target.
+We've transformed the game into a space-themed version by introducing a gravity engine to calculate gravity between planets as well as special functions like pathfinder to enhance the original game-play.
+[add more things]

-## Stakeholders
+## Requirements

-* Users of the game
-* The friends of the users of the game
-* The markers of the project
-* Future groups next year
-*
+### Ideation Process

+We have two game ideas at the beginning proposed by two of our team members, which are the two-player bowman game with camera movement and gravity physical engine, and a RPG-like two-player game with storyline, interactions with the envrionment and boss fights.
+We use paper prototype to mock the outline of these two game's workflow.
+Soon after the mock and dicussions, we collectively decided to pursue the *Bowman* game due to its more specified twists and requirements, and its solid gameplay foundation.

+[video attached]

-## User Storeies
+### User Storeies

-"As a player, I want to have personalize choices at the start of the game so that I can choose the game's difficulty based on my preferences."
+>"As a player, I want to have personalize choices at the start of the game so that I can choose the game's difficulty based on my preferences."

-"As a player, I want to gain resources through some special behviours in the game, and these resources can be able to trade for special skills, so it is bit more fun."
+>"As a player, I want to gain resources through some special behviours in the game, and these resources can be able to trade for special skills, so it is bit more fun."

-"As a player, I want to know the force and the direction of my arrow, so I need a sign to acknowledge that."
+>"As a player, I want to know the force and the direction of my arrow, so I need a sign to acknowledge that."

-"As a second player, I want to be able to play the game with my friends, so that I can have fun with two players other than play against the computer."
+>"As a second player, I want to be able to play the game with my friends, so that I can have fun with two players other than play against the computer."

-"As a player, I want to have cases or tutorial examples telling me some of special designs of the game."
+>"As a player, I want to have cases or tutorial examples telling me some of special designs of the game."

-"As a player, I want a skip function to skip the animation, so that I can get the result immediately."
+>"As a player, I want a skip function to skip the animation, so that I can get the result immediately."

-"As a marker for this project, I want to see groups create engaging and well made games, with a strong process of development that utilises the techniques taught in this module."
+>"As a marker for this project, I want to see groups create engaging and well made games, with a strong process of development that utilises the techniques taught in this module."

-"As a future group for this module, we want to see good examples of games which will inspire us when creating our own game."
+>"As a future group for this module, we want to see good examples of games which will inspire us when creating our own game."

-## Use-case diagram
+### Use-case diagram

 ![Diagram Image](assets/game-idea-imgs/Diagram%202024-02-19%2004-26-53.png)

-## Use-case specifications
+### Use-case specifications

 **Use-Case Specification**